Search

 In addition to its Judeo-Christian associations, the dove also holds significant meaning in other cultures and religions.
 In ancient Greek mythology, the dove was linked to Aphrodite (Venus in Roman mythology), representing love and the renewal of life.

-Similarly, in many peace movements throughout history, the dove has been used as a symbol to advocate for the end of conflict and the beginning of a peaceful era.
+Similarly, in many peace movements throughout history, the dove has been used as a symbol for hope to advocate for the end of conflict and the beginning of a peaceful era.

 The Dove in Modern Times